 The Tax Rate, or How Much Is Taxed?

-Taxes are charged as a percentage of the thing being taxed (which is known as the Tax Base); this percentage is known as the Tax Rate.
+Taxes are charged as a percentage of the thing being taxed (which is known as the Tax Base, discussed next); this percentage is known as the Tax Rate.
 The tax base multiplied by the tax rate determines how much is ultimately owed in taxes.
 That is,

 (Tax base) x (Tax rate) = tax owed

-These two things are separate from each other and key to understanding how different people are ultimately taxed differently, with some people basically avoid taxes altogether.
-Tax rates vary between different types of taxable bases, so focusing wealth in low-rate bases allows people to minimize what they owe in taxes.
+These two things are separate from each other and key to understanding how people owe different taxes even if they have the same total income.
+Tax rates vary between different types of taxable bases, so focusing wealth in low-rate (or exempt) bases allows people to minimize what they owe in taxes.

 The Flat Rate

 The flat rate is straightforward; everybody pays the same percentage in tax no matter how much of the tax base they are paying on.
 The most common example of this is a sales tax.
 For a flat rate tax, the rate is the same no matter how much of something is being purchased, even if the tax may be a different rate depending on what is being purchased (or, as mentioned in the previous section, some types of purchases may be exempt from the tax entirely).
 This makes it flat.

 If the sales tax rate on T-shirts (which is the tax base) is 7%, then I can buy $10 T-shirts and pay $0.70 in taxes ($10 x 0.07 = $0.70) or I can buy $10,000 of T-shirts and pay $700 in taxes ($10,000 x 0.07 = $700).
 I am paying 7% of the price of the T-shirts in taxes, no matter how much I buy.

 Progressive and Regressive Marginal Tax Rates